SYVAE/MetaGF/Readme.md

 - We adopt EMA updating policy for the meta-weights training
 - We train the ImageNet in distributed mode

 This version of code may have bugs.
 We will continue updating it.
-(Training code about vgg-SDN coming soon...)

 ### Acknowledgements